sherwinwater/speech-to-text-service/README.md

 - Caching uses the local filesystem via `~/.cache/whisper`.
 Consider adding Redis/S3-backed caching if you operate multiple replicas.
 - Authentication/authorization is not implemented; the next iteration could add API keys.
 - Observability is basic (logging only).
 With more time, integrate OpenTelemetry traces and metrics exporters for production monitoring.
-- Currently it only supports 100MB audio file and 1 hour length audio; the next will be use blob storage like S3 to storage large audio file instead of in memory storage.
+- Currently uploads are limited to 100 MB and one hour per request; moving large audio to blob storage (e.g. S3) would relax those limits.